nik-sta/nik-sta.github.io/content/about.md

 Still my emotional biggest success in the IT world was, when I got nominated for one of the top three projects by CH Open Source Awards.
 Can't forget the time I arrived in Zurich, regarding I'm from a much smaller city, the impression was overwhelming ...
 The presentation in front of the audience back then was the start point of my today's strength and motivation.
 Since then open-source has secured a special place in my heart.

 Even when I leave the office.
 I tend to continue writing code at the flat.
 This is what keeps me up at night, a never ending thirst to create beautiful, powerful things and share them with the world.
 Next to coding I’m spending my leisure time with my wife, my dog Simba and a lot of travelling.
-While I’m trying not to miss any chances of doing something creative (www.stans.pictures).
+While I’m trying not to miss any chances of doing something creative [stans.pictures](www.stans.pictures).

 I believe that software can improve the lives of people around the world.

-Skills/Interests: Java, Kotlin, Go, Python
+Skills/Interests: Leadership, Java, Kotlin, Go, Python
 Academic: Algorithms, Distributed Systems